 Based on Fig. 2 and Table 3, internal integration has influenced GSCM as much as 0.290 significantly with t-statistic 2.305 > 1.960.
 So, the first hypothesis (H1) is supported.
 It shows that hotels can synchronize operational planning among departments within the hotels quite well by sharing data.
 Using a data integration system, hotels can coordinate functional departments effectively and efficiently.
 In this way, hotels can implement GSCM well to produce products or services that are environmentally friendly.
 Besides, hotels that have implemented internal integration can affect their external integration, which is as much as 0.367 and significantly with t-statistic 2.185 (> 1.960).
 Thus, the second hypothesis (H2) is supported.
 Hotels can cooperate and collaborate with their distributors/ suppliers/ customers by sharing risk.
 Besides that, hotels can also share values and knowledge with their distributors/ suppliers/ customers by providing customer service to handle their complaints and feedback.
 Furthermore, internal integration has influenced hotel performance as much as 0.250 significantly (t-statistic 1.980 > 1.960).
 So, the third hypothesis (H3) is supported.
 When hotels can coordinate all departmental functions well, they will have efficient procurements, reduce the production cost, and cut product waste.
 Thus, they can produce good product/ service quality well.
-The higher the hotel performance they have, the more satisfied the internal integration system impacts increasing company performance.
+The higher the hotel performance they ha 34 the more satisfied the customers towards their products or services offered by the hotels.
+This research supports Tarigan et al. (2018), which states that the internal integration system impacts increasing company performance.

 In this research, external integration has influenced GSCM as much as 0.596 significantly with a t-statistic 5.579 > 1.960.
 This hypothesis can be said that the fourth hypothesis (H4) is supported.
 By sharing risk, values and knowledge with business partners, hotels can solve problems using synchronized and integrated information systems.
 The systems, called GSCM, enable hotels to have eco-green procurement by paying attention to product life cycles.
 Hotels can also be able to process green products or services that are environmentally friendly.
-Moreover, external integration has influenced hotel performance as much as 0.434 significantly as the i-statistic is 3.504 > 1.960.
+Moreover, external integration has influenced hotel performance as much as 0.434 significantly as the t-statistic is 3.504 > 1.960.
 Thus, the fifth hypothesis (H5) is supported.
 Sharing risk, values and knowledge with distributors/ suppliers/ customers will enable hotels to solve problems together.
-Using information technology, hotels can synchronize the systems well by providing easy hotel bookings and green products/ services for their customers, using efficient resources that can reduce hotel waste.
+Using information technology, hotels can synchronize the systems well by providing 5 sy hotel bookings and green products/ services for their customers, using efficient resources that can reduce hotel waste.
 This study is in line with Tarigan et al. (2020), stating that a well-built external collaboration can significantly impact green firm hotel performance.